harshit-paneri/Advanced-SQL-Functions-and-Formulas/README.md

 4 )
 use upgrad;

-select extension, officeCode
-from employees
-where officeCode % 2 = 0
-order by firstName;
+select extension, officeCode from employees where MOD(officeCode , 2) = 0 order by firstName;

 </br>